 Are accountants good at math?

-As you consider career options, you may find yourself drawn to jobs in the accounting profession.
-However, especially if it’s been a while since you’ve been in a math class, you may find yourself wondering what types of math skills you will need for an accounting degree.
+However, especially if it’s been a while since you’ve been in a math class, you could find yourself wondering what kinds of mathematical skills are necessary for an accounting degree.

 What is Math?